 The Scalabrini Centre receives more than 2000 migrant, refugee and asylum seeker clients each month who access a variety of development, welfare, advocacy and outreach programmes.
-Interns and volunteers lend assistance in all of these areas, and are matched to a position of personal and professional interest.
-All volunteers and interns operate out of the Scalabrini Office, working directly with clients and learning about how a multifaceted non-profit organization runs.
+Volunteers lend assistance in all of these areas, and are matched to a position of personal and professional interest.
+All volunteers operate out of the Scalabrini Office, working directly with clients and learning about how a multifaceted non-profit organization runs.

-Due to the sensitive and in-depth nature of our work, we do ask a minimum commitment of three months from every volunteer, and up to six months for some internship placements.
+Due to the sensitive and in-depth nature of our work, we do ask a minimum commitment of three months from every volunteer, and up to six months for some full time placements.
 Further age, education, experience and language requirements do exist for some positions.

 These opportunities are generally available for 3 – 6 months minimum depending on the needs of the individual project.
 Please inquire for specific placement dates.
 All placements require a full-time commitment (Monday to Friday, 8:30 – 16:30) for the duration of the placement.

 Take the opportunity to gain insight into our different projects by carrying out diverse tasks such as teaching English, covering reception, developing materials, and helping to coordinate and facilitate events and workshops.
 [3 month minimum commitment required]

 Join our Employment Help Desk team and assist our clients to develop CVs and cover letters, and apply for work.
 In the afternoons facilitate digital literacy workshops and assist in exploring the more specific problems and needs of our client base.
 [3 – 6 month minimum commitment required]

 Assist the English School Manager with registration, testing, graduation and day to day administration of the school, as well as teaching your own English class.
 [4 month commitment required]